api3dao/old-api3-docs/docs/ois/v1.3/ois.md

 ### 5.2. `operation`

-(Optional) An object that refers to an API operation defined in `apiSpecifications.paths`, has the following elements:
+(Required if API call won't be skipped) An object that refers to an API operation defined in `apiSpecifications.paths`, has the following elements:

 - `path`
 - `method`